All Episodes

 I don't know.

-It's just it's it's the it's the nature of markets.
+It's just, it's the nature of markets.

-That's a long-term financial play, and history has proven that it's a usually a good steady investment, uh safe, protected for the time when you ultimately want to retire, and when you're getting close to retirement, then you even move into safer forms of investment.
+And history has proven that it's usually a good, steady investment, safe, protected for the time when you ultimately want to retire.

-So I mean, it's just unbelievable.
+I mean, it's just unbelievable.

-I mean, think about the wokeness that goes on and the indoctrination that takes place in our our school systems.
+I mean, think about the wokeness that goes on and the indoctrination that takes place in our school systems.

-You know me Park, I think is how you say it.
+Yanomi Park, I think is how you say it.

 Anyway, she transferred to Columbia from a South Korean university 2016.